sharunkumar/janitor/README.md

 ## Usage

-1. copy `janitor.ini` to your downloads folder
+1. run the janitor binary
-2. edit the ini file to include the files that you want to watch/move
+2. a `janitor.toml` file would be created in your downloads directory
-3. run the janitor binary
+3. update the toml file with patterns and destinations - examples entry can be used as reference - patterns are comma separated tuples

 fun fact: this is my first ever rust app